Study Days

 Photo by Igor Omilaev on Unsplash

-For this session we will be joined by team members from four different organisations from our region and beyond to share their experiences of developing and maintaining digital interpretation on their sites.
+For this session we were joined by team members from four different organisations from our region and beyond to share their experiences of developing and maintaining digital interpretation on their sites.

 Planning for Public Benefit through Community Partnerships